rololobo/nomster/README.md

 ## App Snapshot

-Here's glimpse of a restaurant's detail page:
+A glimpse of a restaurant's detail page:

 ![alt tag](http://i.imgur.com/JzrWBfh.png)

 This is an example of a user profile page, including the places and comments they've added:

 ![alt tag](http://i.imgur.com/Spew9wj.png)